hermangroup/docs/masternodes/setup-win-cdmn.rst

    - Collateral Requirement: 5000 HTA
    - Reward: 25% per block - increaes 2.5% every 2 months until 50% per block
-   - Ports: TCP 10101, TCP 4001, TCP 80, TCP 443
+   - Ports: TCP 10101, TCP 4001, TCP 8080
    - IPFS Required: Yes
    - IPv4 and IPv6 address required

-In this guide, we will setup a Voting Masternode with collateral of 100.
-If you are looking to setup a Content Distribution Masternode with collateral of 5000, the Histora Team will release that guide after they are activated on block 151,000.
+In this guide, we will setup a Content Distribution Masternode (CDMN) with collateral of 5000.

 Install Historia Windows Wallet
 ===============================
-You MUST use Historia 0.16.3.0, otherwise this process will fail. https://github.com/HistoriaOffical/historia/releases/tag/0.16.3.0
+You MUST use Historia 0.16.3.1, otherwise this process will fail. https://github.com/HistoriaOffical/historia/releases/tag/0.16.3.1

 Download the correct Windows Historia setup file from the previous URL.
 Once downloaded, run the Historia installer and install the Historia wallet.
 Open the wallet and let the blockchain sync completely.